Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/09_enemy_waves/index.md

 Now we need to reference the dll file in MGCB.
 Open it from your main project (do not use the MGCB file from the library project).
 Click on Content on the top left Project explorer.
 In the Properties panel, go all the way down and click on Reference.
 In the Reference explorer, click on Add.
 Browse to the `bin/Debug` folder of the library project and select the dll file.
 This will add a reference to the dll file in MGCB.

-Note: for Monogame 3.8.2 or below the library project must be compiled with .NET 6.0 and not with .NET 8.0.
+Note: for MonoGame 3.8.2 or below the library project must be compiled with .NET 6.0 and not with .NET 8.0.
 To ensure that, right click on the data library, select `Properties`, and in the `Application` tab, select `.NET 6.0` in the `Target framework` dropdown.
 Then recompile the project.
 You will notice a `net6.0` folder in the `bin/Debug` folder of the library project in addition to the `net8.0` folder.
 This is the folder that MGCB will use to load the dll file.
-More information here: https://docs.monogame.net/articles/getting_to_know/howto/content_pipeline/HowTo_Add_XML.html
+More information here: https://docs.MonoGame.net/articles/getting_to_know/howto/content_pipeline/HowTo_Add_XML.html

 ### Reference the data library in the main project